When it comes to beekeeping, two is better than one. Or is it? Does it ever make sense to have only one colony?

 And yet we press on!
 We recommend you upload a google Earth map of your area to see what is really out there for your bees.
 If you’re lucky, there’s a cornucopia of flowering trees, shrubs, gardens, and flowers.

 If you’re not so lucky, then start out with one bee colony and take it slowly.

 Can you plant enough flowers on your own?
 Yes – if you plant a lot of trees.
 Plant willows, alders, hazelnuts, maples, and poplars for early spring.
 Fruit trees, tulip poplars, amur maackias, redbuds for mid spring.
 Plant lindens, locusts, ornamental shrubs, hackberry, nannyberries, dogwoods, berry bushes, elderberries, sunflowers, sumac, mints, herbs and gardens for the summer.
 Asters, goldenrods, and new jersey tea shrubs for the fall.
 Do this anyway.
 It’s good for all pollinators and good for your soul.

 But if you want a big honey crop – you need acres of these quality plants.
 Or you need acres of clovers (sweet clover, white clover, crimson clover,) canola, or alfalfa.

 Chances are, you live in a great habitat.
 But be mindful if you don’t.
 There is no shame in starting small.
 We did.
 Our bees made it just fine and we found out there’s always more for us to learn.
-We expanded the next year and are keeping a happy compromise at the 3 hives we originally planned.
+We expanded the next year and are keeping a happy compromise at a smaller number of hives than originally planned.
 Some day, when we work out an irrigation plan – we will have a whole boulevard full of American Linden and a fully stocked orchard.
 Then we will consider expanding the apiary.
 But even then – it’s important to pay attention to what your bees are bringing in.
 Can they gather enough pollen and nectar on their own?
 If not, it’s okay to scale back.

 Just things to think about.
 Please add your thoughts in the comments.